wp-plugins/oik-nivo-slider/readme.txt

 post_type="attachment|post_type - Post type to display"
 theme="default|orman|pascal - Theme for the slideshow"
 class="|classes - CSS classes"]
+and other parameters as for [bw_posts]

+Documentation to be completed!

 = What's OIK and why does it need it? =
 The oik Nivo slider is developed using the OIK (Often Included Key Information) API (Application Programming Interface).